To be a scrap metal dealer operating from premises or as a collector, you need a premises or collector's licence from us.

 There are two types of licence.
-There is also application fee which you need to pay at the time of your application, and then an enforcement fee, which you need to pay when we grant you your licence:
+There is also an application fee which you need to pay at the time you apply, and then an enforcement fee, which you need to pay when we grant you your licence:

 - New (first time grant) application fee - £283.95

 - Change of details / replacement licence - £5.92